andrewchambers/bupstash/doc/guides/Getting Started.md

 ## Initializing your repository

-First we must initialize a repository to save data into, for that we use the `bupstash init` command.
+First we must initialize a repository to save data into.
+We do this with the `bupstash init` command.

 Initializing a local repository:
 ```